bitovi/academy/src/technology-consulting/6-communication-methods.md

 Emojis can provide quick feedback or convey tone in an otherwise flat text-based environment.
 However, their use should be intentional.

 - **Use 👀 to acknowledge receipt:** If you’ve seen a message but don’t have time to respond right away, a quick 👀 reaction can let the sender know it’s on your radar.
-- **Use 👍 to show agreement or support:** This can eliminate the need for an additional reply and keep conversations moving without unnecessary clutter.
+- **Use 👍 to show agreement or support in large group threads:** This can keep conversations moving without unnecessary clutter in large group threads.
+- **Don’t assume everyone uses emoji the same way:** Emoji like 🙏 are used in a wide variety of ways, so be careful using them to convey meaning.
 - **Avoid using emojis to communicate “yes” unless specified:** Since emojis don’t trigger notifications, it’s better to reply with text unless the person has specified that an emoji will suffice.
 - **Provide clear responses to questions:** Avoid using just a thumbs-up reaction as an answer when there are two or more options for moving forward.